emoriarty/jekyll-notion/README.md

     - id: 2190450d4cb34739a5c8340c4110fe21
 ```

+The filename of the generated page is the notion page title.
+Check [below](#page-filename) for more info.

+All properties assigned to a notion page will be interpreted by jekyll as front matter.
+For example, if the permalink property is set to notion, jekyll will use it to create the proper path for that page as [expected](https://jekyllrb.com/docs/permalinks/#front-matter).

 ### Data

-Instead of storing notion pages in a collection or as pages, you can also map to the data object.
-Use the `data` property instead of `collection`.
+Instead of storing the notion pages in a collection or in the pages list, you can assign them to the data object.Just declare the `data` property next to the page or database id.

 ```yml
 notion: